lokioh/Fortuna/README.md

   you need to clone the project

-  for this, it is necessary :
+  for this, it is necessary:
     - opend a cmd window
     - create a folder
     - make the order "git clone <distant repository's url>